sunnyvalechha/Python/README.md

 8. Data-type, String, String handling functions
 9. Strings & Indexing
 10. Functions, Modules, Packages & Virtual Environment
-11. Command line arguments & Enviroment variables
+11. Command line arguments & Environment variables
 12. Lists and Tuples

 Q: Why Python or Shell vs Python?
-A: Any day-2-day tasks in a linux systems like creating folders/files, checking memory/disks we must know shell commands.
-The primary purpose not the only purpose of Devops engineers is to interact with Linux systems.
+* Any day-to-day tasks in a Linux system, like creating folders/files, checking memory/disks, we must know shell commands.
+* The primary purpose, not the only purpose, of DevOps engineers is to interact with Linux systems.
-* Shell is restricted to linux systems whereas python is for both linux and windows.
+* Shell is restricted to Linux systems, whereas Python is for both Linux and Windows.
-* I can learn ansible to interact with both the linux and windows so why to learn python because ansible is also written on python.
+* I can learn Ansible to interact with both the linux and windows so why learn python because Ansible is also written in Python.
-* When we want to write some complex tasks like to interact with API, data manupulation.
-There python wins over shell scripting because python is designed to perform these activities in a simpler way.
+* When we want to write some complex tasks, like interacting with an API or data manipulation.
+There python wins over shell scripting because Python is designed to perform these activities more simply.
-* Example: We have a github account in a account we have some 20-30 repositories, our tasks is to list out all the issues that created in the repository and who has the author of that issue?
-Our tasks is talk to the API of github that fetch issue of the repository and get the author name from it.
+* Example: We have a GitHub account with some 20-30 repositories.
+Our task is to list out all the issues that were created in the repository, and who is the author of that issue?
+Our task is talk to the API of GitHub that fetch issue of the repository and gets the author name from it.
 * We can acheive this through shell or python but the modules of the python is rich then shell.

 **Shortcuts & Best practises:**
 * Clt+/                        # Comment selected lines
-* After if statement put ":"   # it will automatic make indentation on next line.
+* After if statement, put ":"   # it will automatically make indentation on the next line.
 * alt+click                    # type same thing on multiple line: press alt & click on the lines you want to write
 * Snake casing:                # Snake case is a naming convention particularly for variables, functions, and module names.
 Writing names by joining words with underscores (_) and using only lowercase letters.
 * Camel casing:                # Camel case is a naming convention where multiple words in a name are joined without spaces, and the first letter of each word is capitalized.